NWU Libraries homepage

 ''Their professional experiences serve as an example of the power of dedication, commitment, and continuous growth, motivating younger professionals within the department.
 We eagerly anticipate their growth as they take the LIS to new heights," says Dr. Sabelo Chizwina, Director of Information and Learning Services.

-We wish them a fruitful journey in their new roles, with rewarding challenges and significant milestones in their career's milestones ahead
+We wish them a fruitful journey in their new roles, with rewarding challenges and significant milestones in their careers ahead

 By Josina Simango